-The Richland County Office of Community Development was created in 2002 to administer the Community Development Block Grant (CDBG) funds and the HOME Investment Grant funds.
-These funds come from the U.S. Department of Housing and Urban Development (HUD), and primarily benefit the low- and moderate-income population of the unincorporated areas of Richland County.
-(Low- and moderate-income is defined as a family household income 80% or below of the median area income).
-Click here for HUD Income Guidelines information.
+The Richland County Office of Community Development was created in 2002 to administer Community Development Block Grant (CDBG) and HOME Investment Grant funding.
+These funds are allocated by the U.S. Department of Housing and Urban Development (HUD) and primarily benefit the low- and moderate-income population of the unincorporated areas of Richland County.
+(Low and moderate income is defined as a family household income at or below 80 percent of median area income.)
+Click here for HUD income guidelines information.

 Richland County Community Development (RCCD) is committed to improving the quality of life for all citizens.
-Our mission is to transform lives in partnership with the Richland County Community through housing, education and revitalization to make a difference one household at a time.
-We assist residents with:
+Our mission is to transform lives in partnership with the Richland County community through housing, education and revitalization to make a difference, one household at a time.
+We assist residents as well as organizations who support residents with:

 - Homeowner Assistance